LINWEN607/congregate/congregate/docs/source/static_docs/local-development.md

 #### Setting up bitbucket server for development

 Refer to [this README](./bitbucket-development-setup.md) for details on setting up a BitBucket server for local development

+### Style guide

+Congregate uses the `autopep8` tool to automatically format Python code conform the PEP 8 style guide.
+If you are using VS Code as your IDE please enable `autopep8` with the following settings:

+- *Python > Formatting: Autopep8 Args* - Add item `--max-line-length=79` (this length and setting applies to any other IDE you may be using)
+- *Python > Formatting: Autopep8 Path* - `autopep8`
+- *Python > Formatting: Provider* - `autopep8`